JoseJuan98/scratch-nn/README.md

 Neural Networks from scratch, only using vectorized operations with [Numpy](https://numpy.org/)

-The idea behind this repository is to develop a simple Python library to work with Deep Neural Networks to understand further how they work and make them more efficient.
+The idea behind this repository is to develop a Production-ready Python library to work with simple Deep Neural Networks to understand further how they work and make them more efficient.

 ### Things to try